 On a global scale, the United States is a leader in cleantechnology.
 However, not every state contributes equally to this designation, and some states are responsible for pulling more than their own weight when it comes to cleantech innovation.

-Top US regions for cleantechnology: macro perspective
+Top US regions for cleantechnology: key findings

 It stands to reason, then, that many of the country’s top cleantech companies are located in the state.